katecpp/katecpp.github.io/_drafts/2016-03-27-first-rust-program.markdown

 ### 2.2 Reading from file
 Reading the file requires the use declarations from lines 3--6.
 In the 17 line, two things are happening: the file *input.txt* is [opened](https://doc.rust-lang.org/std/fs/struct.File.html#method.open) and the result of this operation is processed by [**try! macro**](http://doc.rust-lang.org/std/result/index.html#the-try-macro).
 Then the opened file is passed to the [BufReader object](https://doc.rust-lang.org/std/io/struct.BufReader.html), which provides the methods for the line by line reading.
 The try! macro is a part of **error handling** in Rust.
 It does the job for the method call it wraps.
 Let's take a closer look at it.

-### 2.3 Error handling: try!
+### 2.3 Error handling

+One of the Rust main characteristics is safety, so it's not a surprise that the error handling in Rust is quite wide topic.
+In this short code snippet we already get in touch with `Result<Type>` and two different ways of handling it: **try! macro** and **unwrap/expect**.

+#### try! macro

 The `File::open` method returns `Result<File>` instead of just `File`.
-When the given path does not exist it will return *Result Error*, otherwise it will return the *Result Ok* with the opened file object wrapped.
-To access this file you must do something with the wrapping Result.
+When the given path does not exist it will return *Result Error*, otherwise it will return the *Result Ok* wrapping the opened file.
+To access the file you must do something with this Result.
 You can process it with *match*, and provide the path for both possible Results *Ok* and *Err*, like presented in [Rust by Example](http://rustbyexample.com/std_misc/file/open.html):

 {% highlight rust %}
 let mut file = match File::open(&path) {